philroche/ubuntu-watch-packages/README.md

 # ubuntu-watch-packages
-Watch specified packages in the ubuntu archive for transition between
+Watch specified packages, using [rmadison](http://manpages.ubuntu.com/manpages/artful/en/man1/rmadison.1.html), in the ubuntu archive for transition between archive pockets.
+Useful when waiting for a package update to be published.

-archive pockets.
-Useful when waiting for a package update to be published
+It polls for new packages every 5 minutes (you can change this by using poll-seconds option)

 ## Usage